 When asked why the Dams site has been changed from Isimba falls in Kamuli to further downstream approximately 40 KMs from Bujagali Dam, Matovu said the site gives it Geological, Geophysical, and Geochemical advantages that compare to no other site, thus making it the most ideal location for the Isimba Hydropower project.

 Among many, such advantages include the speedy pace of the falls before it such as Kalagala falls and Itanda falls and the strength of its rocks to support the weighty dam.

 “Putting such factors into consideration, constructing it at Kalagala would come at minimal costs that can be easily met by China’s Exlm Bank, the Funder of the project.
 It is for this reason that plans to construct Isimba Dam in Kamuli District were aborted in favour of its agreed site along the Nile.” he says.

 In this regard, Matovu advises that the arena for watersports adventure along the River Nile should be transferred to other falls around the country such as Karuma falls.

-However, Peter Knight one of prodigies of water sports adventures along River Nile says unlike Karuma, River Nile is a favorite among tourists due of its close proximity to the Kampala and Entebbe which are a hub for the tourists.
+However, Peter Knight, one of the prodigies of water sports adventures along River Nile says, unlike Karuma, River Nile is a favorite among tourists due of its close proximity to the Kampala and Entebbe which are a hub for the tourists.

 That aside, the transfer will require incurring extremely high costs because it will entail developing sites like Karuma from zero to international water adventure standards.